Scriptim/TheMorpheusRedditBot/README.md

 #### `run(api, logger)`

 This function is called in a loop at the specified `interval`.
-The loop starts after the setup for all plugins is finished.
+The loop starts after the setups for all plugins are finished.

 *For more information about the `api` and `logger` arguments see below*